Pediatric Clinical Obesity and Nutrition Fellowship Brochure

-For information about the Pediatric Clinical Nutrition Fellowship please contact:
+For information about the Pediatric Obesity and Clinical Nutrition Fellowship please contact:

 Darcy Thompson, MD, MPH

 for a start date of July 1 of the following year.
 Please bear in mind that it benefits the applicant to have the application submitted as soon as possible.Eligibility:

 This program is designed for motivated individuals with an interest in a career that involves nutrition medicine.
 We encourage applications from members of under-represented minority groups.
 The Pediatric Clinical Obesity and Nutrition Fellowship complies with the GME Eligibility and Selection Policy